Note: The events in this article antedate the creation of this blog. This post is written at a later point in time than dated.

 72 to 48

-Around early evening, having nicely cleared my other appointments, I called up Arpan only to find out that he’s left for home and won’t be back by next morning.
-I decided not to waste more time and started designing levels in MS Paint based on raw ideas from the previous day.
-I finished the day with 4 levels ready.
+By early evening, having cleared my other commitments, I called Arpan only to find out he’d left for home and wouldn’t be back until morning.
+Not wanting to waste time, I started designing levels in MS Paint based on ideas from the previous day.
+By the end of the night, I had 4 levels ready.

 lenovoposterAssistANTNewLevel